How to Manage Overtime More Efficiently

 Overtime ranks as one of the most significant ongoing expenses for companies, both large and small.
 Correctly, or incorrectly, managing overtime can mean the difference between low morale, lawsuits, and changes to overtime regulations.
-Thankfully time tracking and scheduling software can help.
+Thankfully a timekeeper app can help.

 The following tips can help you more efficiently manage overtime and avoid pitfalls and surprises.

 Tracking employee time and using scheduling software can help you better manage overtime.